 An obvious sign is rain and draughts entering through gaps in and around the windows.
 Condensation forming on windows or reveals internally and dripping down – sometimes mould is evident, too – are also clues.
 Externally, obvious gaps between frames and surrounding reveals/jambs may be visible.

-Condensation can be relieved with improved room ventilation and extractor fans to expel moist air.
+Improved room ventilation and extractor fans to expel moist air relieve condensation.
 It’s common for the sides of the walls around window frames (the reveals) to suffer from damp and mould due to cold bridging, as the masonry surrounds act as a pathway between the cold outdoor and warm indoor air.

 Draughtproofing windows can be enormously cost-effective